PRIME-RE/prime-re.github.io/.github/ISSUE_TEMPLATE/announcement.md

 Post on NHP-MRI mailing list: Y/N

-(If you're posting a call for colaboration, we also suggest you creat a topic on the Brainweb at https://prime-re.github.io/brainweb)
+If you're posting a call for collaboration, we also suggest you create a topic on the Brainweb at https://prime-re.github.io/brainweb or the Discussion forum on this website at https://github.com/PRIME-RE/prime-re.github.io/discussions.